GiGurra/flycd/README.md

     * Currently, there is no support for private image registries.
 You have to point to a private git repo instead containing a Dockerfile.
 * Authentication: It currently only supports authentication via git over ssh.
-    * It would be nice to support other authentication methods, such as https, and other git providers, such as GitLab, BitBucket, etc.
+    * It would be nice to support other authentication methods, such tokens for https.

 ## Other concerns